 9. Plaza de Espana, Seville

-The Plaza de Espana in Seville is without a doubt one of the main sights of Spain.
-According to Travellers’ Choice 2018 Awards, it was chosen the second most interesting point in the world.
+The Plaza de Espana in Seville is, without a doubt, one of the best places to visit in Spain for first-timers.
+According to Travelers’ Choice 2018 Awards, it was chosen the second most interesting point in the world.

 This is a square in Seville that has been used as the setting for numerous episodes in well-known films, for example, in Lawrence of Arabia, The Dictator, and Star Wars II.
 This is why the plaza has been one of the treasures of European film culture since 2017.

 But the 50,000 meters square is also incredibly impressive.
 More than a thousand workers worked here simultaneously from 1924 to 1928 to get the square ready in time for the Ibero-American Exposition in 1929.